rcprcp/PostgresWALReader/README.md

 The program will (eventually) generate a summary when you break out with CTRL-c.

 - [x] catch CTRL-c
+- [ ] handle code if slot already exists
-- [ ] statistics for schemas/tables
+- [x] statistics for schemas/tables
 - [ ] support for wal2json
+- [ ] validate the slot names - no "-" permitted
+- [ ] ensure the correct options for the various decoders
-- [ ] statistics regarding transaction complexity.
+- [ ] statistics regarding transaction complexity?